 - Brown, red, or pink urine

-- Coughing up blood or certain material that has the same appearance as coffee grounds
+- Coughing up blood or certain material that looks like coffee grounds

 - Red, black, or tarry stools

 If you think you are experiencing overdosage, call an emergency room or poison control center right away.
-Do not wait to experience pain before going to see a doctor.
+Do not wait to experience adverse reactions or pain before going to see a doctor.
 Usually, bleeding or even a skin rash is a side effect and is an indication that something is wrong.

 Apixaban is also contraindicated for utilization by patients that have extreme sensitivity to the medication.
 Be warned of the following contraindications when taking Apixaban.